She Was Thirty-Five Cents Short for Christmas Dinner — Until a Lonely Man Put Back His Expensive Wine and Asked for a Seat at Her Table

 It was the kind of sentence that should have sounded rehearsed and didn’t.

-“Will you come tomorrow?” he asked Augusto directly.
+“Will you come tomorrow?” he asked Augusto.

 “If your mother agrees.”

-Mariana hesitated only a second.
+She hesitated only a second.

 “There will be leftovers,” she said.